 So even though I said to save your money and buy the best scope, the reality for most guys is it’s just not going to happen – especially if you want to stay married!
 I’ve have some close friends who would love to have a $1200 scope, but it’s just not in the cards.
 “I’ll never be able to spend $1200 on a scope”, said one of my good friends.
 I get that.
 I understand where he’s coming from.
 That’s why I really try to pick through all the hype out there and find other options that will work well and not put you in divorce court, bankruptcy – or both!

 So in the end, if you want long range performance you’ll have to pay for it.
 There are some “good” $100 scopes out there for plinking jack-rabbits at 80 yards on the desert.
 But when you want to hit that same jack-rabbit at 400 yards, you’ll need a much better scope.
 Higher end scopes give you the superior lenses to see and focus in on your target.
 If you can’t see it, you can’t shoot it.
 Even though lower cost scopes are available with 24x magnification, they really don’t do very well over about 18x.
 There are a lot of other great scopes out there for long range shooting.
+There are two many great scopes out there to mention.
+Vortex makes a number of great long range, AR15 Scopes.
 I’ve tried to narrow it down to a few just to simply your search.
 Pick any of these scopes I’ve mentioned above and you won’t go wrong!